What Is IBS?

 How Is IBS Diagnosed?

-There is no one direct test for IBS; it is diagnosed through exclusion and is largely based on symptoms.
-You should not try to self-diagnose (or use home test kits) as many medical issues, especially of the GI tract, can present with similar symptoms.
-A gastroenterologist (GI) or medical doctor (MD) should first review your full medical history and perform a physical exam, then will most likely order blood tests, urine and/or stool tests and screen you for celiac disease.
-Depending on your symptoms, they might also screen you for IBD, Crohn’s, diverticulitis and/or endometriosis.
+A gastroenterologist (GI) or MD should first review your full medical history and perform a physical exam, then will most likely order blood, urine and/or stool tests and screen you for celiac disease.
+Depending on your symptoms, they might also screen you for IBD (inflammatory bowel disease), Crohn’s, diverticulitis and/or endometriosis.

 A colonoscopy might be recommended, and some doctors will order X-rays or CT scans, lactose-intolerance tests and/or breath tests for SIBO.

-A formal IBS diagnosis will be given when other issues are ruled out and your symptoms match those that are indicative of IBS.
+A formal IBS diagnosis will be given when other medical issues are ruled out and your symptoms match those that are indicative of IBS, such as those presented in the Rome IV criteria.

 What Makes IBS Symptoms Worse?